liu-ziyuan-math/spectral_operator_learning/README.md

 - [Render unto Numerics : Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions](https://arxiv.org/abs/2206.12698)

 ## Requirements
-This program is developed based on pytorch 1.9.0, which may not be compatible with versions lower than this.
+This program is developed based on pytorch 1.9.0.
+Older version may not support.

 ## datasets
 The datasets are now available at